Robert Bergland

 Sara Ganim is a Pulitzer prize-winning journalist and former CNN correspondent.
 Ganim is a multi-platform reporter who regularly publishes in print and broadcast.
 She has written for newspapers, cable television, audio, and documentaries, edited newsletters and magazine pieces, and has won several of the industry’s top awards.
 At age 24, she won a Pulitzer Prize for the Harrisburg Patriot-News for breaking and covering the investigation into former Penn State assistant football coach Jerry Sandusky’s sexual abuse of young boys.
 Ganim then spent seven years at CNN, covering multiple beats, including federal government agencies, the rise of the anti-fascist movement in the U.S., the NCAA, and contaminated American drinking water.
 In 2015, she won a Sigma Delta Chi award from the Society of Professional Journalists for her investigative report exposing the low reading levels of some college athletes.
 Since leaving CNN, Ganim has mostly worked in audio, developing, reporting and hosting

 Paula Nelson works with both graduate and undergraduate students guiding them to discover their creative potential and to emphasize intention in every aspect of still image making, editing, and sequencing – all elements of visual storytelling.
 Using a visual language that demonstrates a deep understanding of the power of each image singularly as well as in sequence, students create compelling visual narratives.
 A storyteller at heart, Paula Nelson began her career of more than 30 years as a staff photographer at The Dallas Morning News.
-Part of a small team of journalists, she was awarded the Pulitzer Prize for International Reporting for “Violence Against Women: A Question of Human Rights.†She documented sex-selective abortion, dowry burnings and the sex trade of minors in India and Thailand.
+Part of a small team of journalists, she was awarded the Pulitzer Prize for International Reporting for “Violence Against Women: A Question of Human Rights.”
+She documented sex-selective abortion, dowry burnings and the sex trade of minors in India and Thailand.
 Nelson traveled to 48 countries, around the U.S. and across Texas photographing breaking news, multi-picture feature stories, sports, food and fashion.
 She was recognized

 Ilene Prusher is a full-time journalism instructor at Florida Atlantic University, where she is also a faculty fellow in the Peace, Justice and Human Rights Initiative.
 She is an award-winning journalist and author who has reported widely in the Middle East, Asia and Africa.
 Prusher will serve as director of ieiMedia Jerusalem after having taught in the program for three summers, from 2013 to 2015.
 Prusher, who holds a Master’s degree from the Columbia University Graduate School of Journalism, has covered some 30 countries in the course of her career as a foreign correspondent.
 She was a staff writer for The Christian Science Monitor from 2000 to 2010, serving as the Boston-based newspaper’s bureau chief in Tokyo, Istanbul, and Jerusalem.
 During this time, she covered the conflicts in Iraq and Afghanistan, and was nominated for a Pulitzer Prize for “What’s a Kidney Worth”, a wide-ranging investigative story on organ trafficking.

-Nomi Morris is a lecturer in the Writing Program at UC Santa Barbara and director of the journalism track in the university’s professional writing minor.
+Nomi Morris was a lecturer in the Writing Program at UC Santa Barbara and director of the journalism track in the university’s professional writing minor.
 She covered the opening of the Berlin Wall for The Toronto Star newspaper then worked as a correspondent for five years in Berlin, including for the San Francisco Chronicle, CBC Radio and TIME.
 Morris went on to become Senior Writer for international at Maclean’s, Canada’s national news magazine, and then moved to Jerusalem to become Middle East bureau chief for Knight Ridder Newspapers (now McClatchy).
 Since moving to Ojai, California, Morris has written for Newsweek, the Los Angeles Times, the Los Angeles Review of Books and other magazines and literary journals.
 She holds an MFA in nonfiction writing and previously taught at the USC Annenberg School for Journalism in Los Angeles, and Brooks Institute in Ventura.

 George Miller is a longtime journalist.
 He was a photojournalist and reporter for the Philadelphia Daily News from 1994 through 2005, and he published a local music magazine in Philadelphia from 2010 through 2018.
 He has been on the faculty of the journalism department at Temple University since 2007.
 He taught summer multimedia journalism programs in Cagli, Italy from 2003 through 2006, in Armagh, Northern Ireland in 2007, and in London in 2010.
 From 2018 through 2021, he served as the associate dean for academic affairs at Temple University’s Japan Campus.He is a graduate of Loyola University of Maryland.
 He completed masters degrees at the Columbia University Graduate School of Journalism and the University of Pennsylvania.
 He earned his doctorate in higher education leadership from Wilmington University.